 Media, Entertainment + Sport Law Blog: “Queensland Media, Entertainment and Sports Law News, Views and Commentary” Maintained by Walsh Halligan Douglas Lawyers.

 CG Lawyers Blog: “Here we discuss and demonstrate Australian law and the creativity of artisans, artists, authors, creative agencies, designers, marketers, musicians, performers, playwrights and publishing houses”

 Legal Profession/Legal Education/Ethics

 Amicae Curiae: “Girlfriends of the Court” Covers Women, Law, Legal Education and includes posts on legal and lawyering issues (You are reading this blog now, please have a look around).

-A Barristers Blog: “By Paul Culter: the Lighter Side of the Law”.
+A Barristers Blog: “By Paul Cutler: the Lighter Side of the Law”.